Wage rate requirements for visas

 Transport Work to Residence Visa

-Some roles were removed from the list of approved of transport sector roles on 7 April 2024.
+Some jobs were removed from the list of approved of transport sector roles on 7 April 2024.

-You may still be able to count work experience gained from a removed role towards your residence visa, if on or before 6 April 2024 you:
+Check if you are still able to count work experience gained from a removed job towards your residence visa, if on or before 6 April 2024 you did any of the following:

-• started work in one of these roles
+• started work in one of these jobs

-• received an AEWV to work in one of these roles, or
+• received an AEWV to work in one of these jobs

-• applied for an AEWV to work in one of these roles, and were successful in your application.
+• applied for an AEWV to work in one of these jobs and were successful in your application.

 Transport Work to Residence Visa work requirements and roles